sass/node-sass-middleware/README.md

 * `response`       - `[true | false]`, true by default.
 To write output directly to response instead of to a file.
 * `root`           - (String) A base path for both source and destination directories.

-  For full list of options from original node-sass project go [here](https://github.com/sass/node-sass).
+  For full list of options from original dart-sass project go [here](https://github.com/sass/dart-sass).

 ### Express example with custom log function